 Online conveyancers often appear to offer the cheapest option, but are they the best?
-Here Kerry Dundas, our residential conveyancing expert and Director at Myers & Co, looks at the growth of conveyancing factories, their pros and cons, and what you should consider if you are tempted to use one.
+Here our residential conveyancing experts look at the growth of conveyancing factories, their pros and cons, and what you should consider if you are tempted to use one.

 Traditionally, the legal work necessary for transferring ownership of a property is carried out by specialist conveyancing lawyers who have undergone several years of rigorous training.
 Based locally, often in a high street firm of solicitors, they have extensive experience of acting for buyers and sellers in a particular area across a range of property types.

 However, an increasing number of home buyers are now opting to use so-called conveyancing factories.
 These are firms offering high-volume low-cost conveyancing.
 Typically, the service will be remote, process driven and relies upon a high level of automation.

 In a recent report on conveyancing complaints, Losing the Plot, the Legal Ombudsman acknowledges that such services can be attractive to consumers.
 However, the report also draws attention to a number of risks for customers and it is important you consider all the pros and cons when choosing who should do your conveyancing.

 Conveyancing factories offer low prices by driving their cost base down, which also means they have several disadvantages:

 Writing in The Telegraph, Kirstie Allsopp laments the rise of ‘conveyancing factories where no one knows what they’re doing and unless a case is perfect, they can’t process it.’